animetosho/jit_smc_test/README.md

 * alternating between a number of pre-allocated pages.
 This might help by reducing the likelihood that the JIT process touches memory that is cached for execution, however, this is fairly expensive in terms of cache usage
 * trying to clear the instruction cache by jumping across a large number of cachelines.
 Probably thrases the cache however
 * seeing whether applying a fence or serializing operation between writing and executing the code, makes any difference
+* writing to and executing from different virtual addresses which map to the same physical page

 Note that the JIT routine itself writes out instructions one-by-one, and doesn’t attempt to batch multiple instructions into a single write.